telnettech/Final_Project/README.md

 10/21/18 (Brian Simpson)
-  --Added Nav buttons and styles with Columbus Crew colors --Added Social Media and linked to urls
+  --Added Nav buttons and styles with Columbus Crew colors --Added Social Media and links to urls
   --Changed color of #AboutMe section to CC Yellow --Resolved <p> element wrapping

   Current Issues:
-    --list bullets on socialMedia links.
+    --List bullets on socialMedia links.
+	--CSS for each socialMedia link.
+Got to be a better way.
     --"Contact Me" button not opening mailto link when href 'mailto:telnettech@gmail.com' is added.
     --"AboutMe" text box has too much space at bottom.